godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Let's go over what's happening here.

-First we make sure we're not reloading already, nor are we trying to change weapons.
+First we make sure the player is not reloading already, nor is the player trying to change weapons.

 Then we check to see if the ``reload`` action has been pressed.

-If we have pressed ``reload``, we then get the current weapon and check to make sure it is not ``null``.
+If the player has pressed ``reload``, we then get the current weapon and check to make sure it is not ``null``.
 Then we check to see if the weapon can reload or not using its ``CAN_RELOAD`` constant.

-If the weapon can reload, we then get the current animation state, and make a variable for tracking whether we are already reloading or not.
+If the weapon can reload, we then get the current animation state, and make a variable for tracking whether the player is already reloading or not.

-We then go through every weapon to make sure we're not already playing that weapon's reloading animation.
+We then go through every weapon to make sure the player is not already playing that weapon's reloading animation.

-If we are not reloading with any weapon, we set ``reloading_weapon`` to ``true``.
+If the player is not reloading with any weapon, we set ``reloading_weapon`` to ``true``.

 _______

-One thing I like to add is where the weapon will reload itself if you try to fire it when it's out of ammo.
+One thing I like to add is where the weapon will reload itself if you try to fire it and it's out of ammo.

-We also need to add a additional if check (``is_reloading_weapon == false:``) so we cannot fire the current weapon while reloading.
+We also need to add a additional if check (``is_reloading_weapon == false:``) so the player cannot fire the current weapon while reloading.

 Let's change our firing code in ``process_input`` so it reloads when trying to fire an empty weapon: